spxbhuhb/adaptive/doc/adat/readme.md

 * get/set fields by name or index
 * serializable (with WireFormat)
 * empty constructor, with sensible defaults
-* data arithmetics (or, and, etc.) - haven't finished the implementation yet
 * utility functions:

 | Function      | What it does                                                                                                                         |